How to Stop Wasting Food (A Realistic Guide for Busy People)

 This is the single biggest lever for reducing food waste at home.
 Instead of finding a recipe and then buying everything for it, flip the process: look at what you already have and plan meals around those ingredients.

 This is where an AI cooking assistant can genuinely help.
-Pantree’s AI Chef, for example, can suggest recipes based on what’s actually in your pantry — so instead of googling “what to make with random vegetables” and scrolling through 47 blog posts, you get personalized suggestions in seconds.
+Pantree’s AI Chef, for example, can suggest recipes based on what’s actually in your pantry, so instead of googling “what to make with random vegetables” and scrolling through 47 blog posts, you get personalised suggestions in seconds.
 But even without tech, the principle is the same: shop your kitchen before you shop the store.

 3. Write a Specific Shopping List (and Stick to It)